ParallelMaths/parallel/pages/module-8-test-winter.md

 Similarly, p(3 Tails) = `1/8`.

-So the probability of getting either of these outcomes is `1/8 + 1/8 = 1/4`.
+So, the probability of getting either of these outcomes is `1/8 + 1/8 = 1/4`.

+This means that the probability of at least one Head and at least one Tail is `1  −  1/4 = 3/4`.
 :::